Tulsa County extends burn ban for third week

 According to the Oklahoma Mesonet, August’s heat was well above normal and contributed to Oklahoma’s hottest summer on record since 2011.

-County commissioners will reconsider the burn ban again next week.
-The existing ban is in place through next Monday, Oct.
-1.
+The existing ban is in place through next Monday, and county commissioners will reconsider it again next week.

+Several other area counties, including Rogers, Creek, Okmulgee and Muskogee counties, also are under burn bans, according to Oklahoma Forestry Services.